cvl-umass/compsci682-fall-2024/assignments/assignments2023/assignment1.md

 **Colab:**
 If using colab, make a new folder, (ex. `cs682`) in google drive and upload the `assignment1` folder.
-After opening any notebook in colab you will need to uncomment and run the first code cell to mount google drive and cd into the `assignment1` directory.
+After opening any notebook in colab you will need to uncomment and run the first code cell.
+This will mount google drive and cd into the `assignment1` directory.
+Do not forget to answer the inline questions.
+To write your response click on the text and then click the edit pencil icon that appears in the top right.

 **Download data:**
 Once you have the starter code, you will need to download the CIFAR-10 dataset.